 As is discussed beginning on page 39 of this Proxy Statement, in reviewing the proposed fiscal 2017 compensation and retention program for the Company's executive officers at the beginning of 2017, the Compensation Committee received input and recommendations from Meridian Compensation Partners LLC ("Meridian") with respect to executive compensation matters.
 For their work with respect to advising on the 2017 compensation program, Meridian was retained by, and reported directly to, the members of the Committee.
 Meridian advised the Committee with respect to the Committee's review of the Company's 2017 executive compensation programs and provided additional information as to whether the Company's proposed 2017 executive compensation programs were competitive, fair to the Company and the executives, reflected appropriate pay for performance, provided appropriate retention to executives, and were effective in promoting the performance of the Company's executives and achievement of the Company's business and financial goals.
-Meridian will not perform any other work for the Company in 2017 and in order to maintain Meridian's independence the Committee.
+Meridian did not perform any other work for the Company in 2017 and in order to maintain Meridian's independence the Committee has established a policy that Meridian will not provide any services directly to the Company and will only provide services directly to the Committee.
 Meridian does not have any relationship with the Company which the Committee believes in any way adversely impacts Meridian's independence.
 The Committee's review of Meridian's independence is discussed in more detail on page 39 of this Proxy Statement.